-In many ways the fears of folk horror, are those innate within the human psyche.
+In many ways, the fears of folk horror are those innate within the human psyche.
 The dread of the unknown, the ‘kindness’ of a stranger, our insecurities are laid to close study.
 In many cases, the last thing you’d want to see when you’re walking through the country, the wood or meadow, is another person.
-Worse still a group of people.
+Worse still, a group of people.
 Stood at a distance, staring.
 What do they know that you don’t?
 You’re not in on it.
 But they most definitely are.

-The fear of the ancient and unexplainable in an ever ordered world, is a staple theme of folk horror.
+The fear of the ancient and unexplainable in an ever ordered world is a staple theme of folk horror.
 It’s a theme which underpins the pioneers of the genre, aptly named the ‘unholy trinity’, consisting of Witchfinder General (1968), The Blood on Satan’s Claw (1971), and The Wicker Man (1973).
 Each share an obsession with the power of place, of the vulnerability of isolation and the ignorance of the outsider in the face of an omniscient force.

 At the core of all folk horror films is the fear of ignorance.
-Both the fear of individual ignorance to the ‘inside joke’ of the collective, as well as a fear that the collective are ignorant to their very actions.
+Both the fear of individual ignorance to the ‘inside joke’ of the collective, as well as a fear that the collective are ignorant of their very actions.
 Appearing to operate through a higher power, or spirit, as opposed to moral reason.

 Such is also on display in Witchfinder General, just explored from a different angle.
-The mob of witch hunters would be quick to string up the townsfolk of Summerisle, but are ignorant of their own deep rooted paranoia.
-The fear of the other, the collective which you don’t understand, and feel like you never could, unless you gave in and joined them.
+The mob of witch hunters would be quick to string up the townsfolk of Summerisle but are ignorant of their own deep-rooted paranoia.
+The fear of the other, the collective which you don’t understand, and feel like you never could unless you gave in and joined them.

 This is typified by the lack of supernatural elements throughout folk horror.
 Whilst higher powers, demons or even the devil himself is often referred to, rare is it that they appear in their monstrous form; Though when they do, often they lift off the mask to reveal a familiar human face.
 To see the red-flesh of a dingy devil would in many ways be a relief, a reason.
 When, in reality, the evil is the sheer lunacy and hysteria of the individual, possessed by a ‘greater good’ that we could never understand.

 For when you leave the safety of the city and enter the kinship of an isolated community, you’re also leaving the safety of structure, of reason and of law.
 You are surrendering your freedoms dictated by the government.
 New laws now apply, decided not by an elected party but an ethereal force, all seeing, knowing and powerful.
 Never physically seen, yet its existence mutually embraced.